 A Taste of Africa | Safari & Tour Kenya | 19 Days

-Bookings for 2019 – get in quick as these are filling up fast!
+Bookings for 2020 – get in quick as these are fill up fast!

 - Exploring the diverse city of Nairobi and surrounds including visiting a baby elephant orphanage.

 - 3 day African safari to Lake Naivasha, with a boat trip out on the lake for a close encounter with hippos and possibly some pink flamingos.

 - 3 day safari into the world famous Masai Mara.
 This includes game driving in the savanna, in search of the “BIG 5” – leopard, elephant, lion, buffalo, rhino and staying in a tented camp in the fabulous Masai Mara, where wild animals roam freely.